BjoernBoss/arger/README.md

 /* description to the corresponding object (all children only applies to optional descriptions; configures if the text should be printed for all subsequent children as well) */ arger::Description(std::wstring desc, bool allChildren = true);

-/* add help-string to the corresponding object (all children configures if the text should be printed for all subsequent children as well) */ arger::Help(std::wstring name, std::wstring text, bool allChildren = true);
+/* add information-string to the corresponding object (all children configures if the text should be printed for all subsequent children as well) */ arger::Information(std::wstring name, std::wstring text, bool allChildren = true);

 /* add a constraint to be executed if the corresponding object is selected via the arguments */ arger::Constraint(arger::Checker constraint);